A two-step approach to production frontier estimation and the Matsuoka's distribution: Production Frontier Model

-Model \eqref{equa1} is motivated by the well-known Cobb-Douglas production function with $f$ taking the form $f(\bs{X}_i)=a_0\prod_{j=1}^m X_{i,j}^{a_j}, \ i\in\{1,\cdots,n\}$, where $a_0,\cdots,a_m$ are parameters that quantify the responsiveness of the production function to changes in its respective arguments.
-This framework is appealing when one is considering interactions among input variables.
-A key property of such a function is that it is additive in log scale.
-The additivity alleviates the ``curse of dimensionality" that arises in the multivariate nonparametric estimation \citep[see][]{stone}.
+The functional form in \eqref{equacob} includes the well-known Cobb-Douglas production function where $f$ takes the form $f(\bs{X}_i)=a_0\prod_{j=1}^m X_{i,j}^{a_j}, \ i\in\{1,\cdots,n\}$, with parameters $a_0, \dots, a_m$ quantifying the responsiveness of the output to changes in each input.
+This framework is useful when modeling interactions among input variables.
+A key feature of this model is its log-additive structure, which alleviates the curse of dimensionality in multivariate nonparametric estimation \citep[see][]{stone}.
+Taking logarithms yields